 As Dengie’s Performance Horse Nutritionist Claire Akers had been visiting regularly to monitor Amber’s progress, Claire suggested trialling Amber on a new feed in the Dengie range called Ulser Lite.
 Developed for horse’s just like Amber, Dengie Ulser Lite is the ideal alternative to the higher calorie ulcer friendly feed she had been having.
 Being lower calorie, it meant Amber could have a larger quantity of Ulser Lite to provide her with additional fibre and chew time that is key for helping to reduce the risk of ulcers developing.

-Alongside Ulser Lite, Amber is fed Dengie Performance Vits and Mins to provide her with a high specification of vitamins and minerals.
+Alongside Ulser Lite, Amber is fed a vitamin and mineral supplement to provide her with a balanced diet.
 She also has her grazing restricted by using both strip grazing and a grazing muzzle to reduce her grass intake but allow her to stay out in her field for longer which she really benefits from.
 The hay she has when in the stable is soaked to reduce the sugar level and spread into multiple nets to help it last longer.

 “It has been a big challenge to manage Amber’s weight as well as the ulcers but with Dengie Ulser Lite I have found a happy medium!” says Amber’s owner Lydia.
 “Amber loves the Ulser Lite and it’s great that I can give her larger quantities without worrying about giving her too many calories”.